 All angles are in degrees.

 Example (2+3) * (4/5) / sin(30) * (4^-1.5) = 1.0000

-You can run this document as it stands right now against a calculator implemented at c2.com.
+You can run this document as it stands right now against a calculator implemented at c2.com using the RunScript below.
 You will find that that the tests, the fixture and the calculator code are all not yet complete.
 Failing tests turn a cell red.
 There are two values in the cell.
 The top one is the expected result.
 The bottom is the actual result.

 I'd like to see a manual interface to this calculator.
 It would provide keys and a display of the x value, just like a regular calculator.
 Doing this would point out some interesting differences between the programming and manual interfaces.
 One issue i'm curious about would be that keys would be digits, not complete numbers.
 So some mechanism would need to be created to convert.
 A manual interface would help to illustrate the concept of how you can test by going under the GUI.
 This is a hard concept for testers to understand.

 I have some comments on the perl hp35 simulator.
 I'm realizing that they'd be easier to make if i could cite tests.
 But that is hard, because they are random.
 Thus my first suggestion: Random tests should log the seed they used to generate them.
 And the script should be able to take a seed as an argument to regenerate the same test.
 This is a general rule for random tests, that i didn't get around to including in LessonsLearned.
 And, this would allow me to create a URL to a specific instance of a randomly generated test -- which would help me make my next suggestion.